 Oldest university in the low countries chooses advanced planning solution

 "If all services use SAP BPC, I expect that the evaluators will require only half the www.sap.com/belux time for the planning.
-And at the same time, the data is of a much better quality.
+And at the same time, the data is of much better quality.

 Properly channeling an organization employing over 9,000 people is a tricky business at best.
 The fact that it consists of various semi-autonomous departments is an additional challenge for the Catholic University of Leuven (K.U.
 Leuven).